ianderrington/genai/docs/Understanding/architectures/llm_systems.md

     * Monitoring to ensure value is being derived
     * Effective (defensive) UX to ensure the models can be used well.
     ![image](https://github.com/ianderrington/genai/assets/76016868/fd03db2c-c695-4f52-8306-062fad5c3779)

+??? tip "[Challenges and Applications of Large Language Models Kaddour et al](https://arxiv.org/pdf/2307.10169.pdf) This is a well-done and comprehensive review."

 ## Reference Materials